mrcentimetre/CeyLabs-Intern-TGBot-EventRSVP/README.md

     npm install
     ```

-4. Update a `src/config.js` file, add your Telegram bot token and event group ID:
+4. Update the `src/config.sample.js` file with your Telegram bot token and event group ID, then rename it as `config.js`:

     ```js
     module.exports = {